 9. Consignment Inventory

 This method is about the local consignment where the vendor agrees with the retailer to provide stock without getting paid for it in advance.
-Here, the vendor still owns the stock or goods and the retailer has to pay only whey the items have been sold.
+Here, the vendor still owns the stock or goods and the retailer has to pay only when the items have been sold.

 10. Perpetual Inventory Management

-This inventory management method is about counting inventory as soon as it arrives.
+The perpetual inventory management method is about counting inventory as soon as it arrives.
 Being the most basic method, it can be recorded manually on paper or stored in a spreadsheet.